1truong9song9hiep8/english-notes/C01N02-Pronouns.md

     d. myself

-    6. John’s shoes were worn out. so he bought
+    6. John's shoes were worn out. so he bought

     a pair of new shoes.a him